abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 ### 3. BigInt

-Number type can not allow value larger than (2^53-1) and lesser than -(2^53-1) for this BigInt is rescuer.
+Number type can not allow value larger than (2^53-1) and lesser than -(2^53-1) for this BigInt is the rescuer.

 ```js
 const bigInt = 12345678901234567890n; // 'n' at the end represent bigint